 WHITNEY VOSBURGH, Co-Founder His purpose is to maximize shared value for brands and all stakeholders.
 His mission is to elevate people, organizations, and communities to a brand new sense of purpose, possibility, and plenty.
 He focuses on inspiring and leading short-term innovation and long-term transformation, so we can share our gifts and passions with the world to make a lasting difference.
 He works to promote doing well by doing good and doing the right thing.

 As interim Chief Marketing Officer for Fortune 50 companies and Silicon Valley start ups, he creates results quickly.
+He has guided over $20 billion and counting in value creation.
 He brings a market-based POV to crystalize brand and marketing strategy, and leads implementation including creative that makes all the difference.
 He pinpoints and optimizes key windows of opportunity, such as liquidity events, re/positionings, and global re/launches.

 He graduated with a M.A. in Community Building from the Graduate Theological Union in Berkeley, and with a B.F.A. in Communication Design from Parsons School of Design in New York.
 Whitney has a world of experience—he has lived, studied, and worked all over Europe, Asia, and America.
-His expertise has been featured in four books on the Future of Work, including a bestseller by Dan Pink.
-He co-authored a book with Charlie: "Work The Future!
-Today: Bringing shared purpose to life", which is coming out Spring 2017. @brandguru
+His expertise is featured in four books on the Future of Work, including a bestseller by Dan Pink.
+He co-authored two books with Charlie: “WORK THE FUTURE!
+TODAY: Finding your path to purpose, passion and profit", and “WORK THE FUTURE!
+TODAY 2019 POCKET PAL: A faster path to purpose, passion and profit”, which is coming out January 2019. @brandguru

 DR. CHARLES GRANTHAM has a rich multi-disciplinary background, and pursues his passion for helping leaders, organizations, and communities realize their true potential for effective performance, governance, and sustainability.
 After serving in the Special Forces—no, he can’t tell you about it—he enjoyed successful careers in academia and with multi-national technology companies as an Executive Director of R&D.

 Charlie received his Ph.D. in Sociology from the University of Maryland.
 He has published nine books and several dozen technical papers.
 His last book was “ForeSight 2025,” a practical guide on how to navigate the change process to prosper in the coming decade.
-He co-authored a book with Whitney: "Work The Future!
-Today: Bringing shared purpose to life".
+He recently co-authored two books with Whitney.
 Charlie actually worked with the original prototypes for Dilbert and the Gang... yes, all true!

 Ben helped transform culture at a Fortune 100 company, trained millionaire business leaders at Stanford, created a Mindfulness & Empathy video game for 16,000 customer experience representatives, won an award from The ALS Association (Lou Gehrig's disease), and served 32 million people by helping launch one of the biggest magazines in the world.